SMOP: Stochastic trust region method for multi-objective problems: Introduction

 \section{Introduction}

 Multi-objective optimization problems arise in many real-world applications, such as finance, scientific computing, social sciences, engineering, and beyond.
 These problems are characterized by the need to simultaneously optimize multiple, often conflicting objectives, which significantly complicates the decision making process.
-Whether you are maximizing efficiency while minimizing computational cost or minimizing risk while maximizing income, identifying the optimal trade-offs is far from straightforward.
+Whether { one is } maximizing efficiency while minimizing computational cost or minimizing risk while maximizing income, identifying the optimal trade-offs is far from straightforward.
 The complexity comes from the competing nature of the objectives, where improving one criterion comes at the expense of other.
-The problem we are solving can formally be stated as

-where $f:R^n\rightarrow R^q$.
-The main goal of multi-objective optimization, unlike in the scalar optimization, is to identify a Pareto critical point.
-A Pareto critical point is a solution that cannot be strictly improved (or dominated) in terms of all objective function values within a local neighborhood, see \cite{FS}, \cite{TOMOP}.
-When extending this concept to global solutions, we can construct a Pareto front, a set of globally optimal points where no point in the set dominates (strictly improves) another.
-By finding Pareto critical points, it is possible to find the entire Pareto front, through standard procedures, see \cite{CMV}.
-The insight into the structure of the entire set of solutions can be crucial in the decision making process, hence it is important for the model to be able to find the entire front.
+The { considered} problem can formally be stated as { where $f:\R^n\rightarrow \R^q$.
+The main goal of multi-objective optimization is to identify the set of Pareto optimal points.
+A locally Pareto optimal point is a point such that there exists a neighborhood around it in which no other point improves all objective function values simultaneously, see \cite{FS}, \cite{TOMOP}.
+If the point can not be improved on the entire domain, the point is globally Pareto optimal.
+When extending this concept to global solutions, the Pareto front is defined as the set of nondominated objective values corresponding to Pareto optimal points.
+The algorithms for solving problem \eqref{mop} are designed to find a broader set of Pareto critical points; points for which no common descent direction exists that improves all objectives simultaneously.
+By finding Pareto critical points, it is possible by localize the stationary form of the Pareto front}, see \cite{CMV},\cite{LV}.
+The insight into the structure of the entire set of solutions can be crucial in the decision making process, hence it is important for the model to be able to approximate the front.

 Trust region methods for solving this kind of problems work within the standard trust region framework, building a model for each function $ f_i $, generating a direction by solving a multi-model optimization problem and performing the acceptance check as in the classical one dimensional case, see \cite{VOS}.
 Therein it is shown that the method converges to a Pareto critical point under standard assumptions.
 The convergence towards a stationary point is a common main result of papers dealing with multi-objective problems.
 The complexity of the problem greatly increases if the functions involved are costly.
 Computing efficiency and high cost of obtaining exact information play an important role and motivation in opting for the stochastic and derivative free approaches.
 When creating models within a trust region framework, it is possible to use inexact gradient information.
 Such derivative free trust region approach can be seen in \cite{TE}.
 In the mentioned paper, one criterion is assumed to be a black box function with a difficulty to calculate derivative, while other functions and their derivatives can be easily computed.
 The convergence towards a Pareto critical point is proved.
 Another version of a derivative free multi-objective trust region approach is discussed in \cite{BP}, where radial basis surrogate models are used.